 - Bake in center of oven until golden and firm, about 12-16 minutes.
 Transfer to a wire rack to cool completely, at least 1 hour.

 - Remove can of coconut milk from the refrigerator and flip it upside down (this will cause all the liquid to be at the top).
-Open the can, and pour the coconut water into a separate bowl (you can save this for smoothies!).
+Open the can, and pour the coconut water into a separate bowl (you can save this for smoothies or discard it).

-- You will be left with the coconut cream in the bottom of the can.
+- You will be left with the coconut cream in the bottom of the can – this is the thick, white creamy part.
 Scoop this out and transfer to another large bowl.
 With a hand mixer or whisk, whip the coconut cream until fluffy.
 Add the maple syrup and vanilla and whip again until combined.
 Place in the fridge until ready to assemble the tart.

 - Peel the mangos with a vegetable peeler or a knife.
 Hold the mango upright on the counter with your fingertips.
 Position your knife to one side of the center stem and slice straight down, cutting as closely as possible to the seed.
 Turn the mango and slice off the other “cheek.”
 You will have two big pieces of mango and the flat seed.

 - Slice the mango cheeks lengthwise into very thin strips.

 - Remove the whipped coconut cream from the fridge.
 Spread it in an even layer over the completely cooled crust.

 - Starting with the longest strips of mango, place the slices around the edge of the tart.
 Repeat, working your way in, slightly overlapping the rows.
 When you reach the center of the tart, roll one mango slice into a curl and place in the center.
 Keep refrigerated until serving, and enjoy!

 For a great description of how to pick the right coconut milk and how to whip it properly, check out this tutorial at Oh She Glows: http://ohsheglows.com/2012/08/30/coconut-whipped-cream-a-step-by-step-photo-tutorial/